krostar/cli/README.md

 }

 func main() {
-	cmd := cli.NewCommand("my-app", myCommand{})
+	cmd := cli.NewCommand(myCommand{})
 	err := spf13cobra.Execute(context.Background(), os.Args, cmd)
 	cli.Exit(err)
 }
 ```

-This will create a CLI named **my-app** with one root command.
+This will create a CLI with one root command.
 This CLI is then mapped to be executed by the spf13/cobra framework.

 A more useful / complex example can be found in `internal/example`.